D-wagron/Phone-Theme/README.md

 Just be aware that some of the widgets are Pro-only, but you can get the look I have with the free ones.

-I want against turning the widgets into high contrast (AMOLED black, because it's the same black as the background, and they look better with a bit of contrast)
+I went against turning the widgets into high contrast (AMOLED black, because it's the same black as the background, and they look better with a bit of contrast)